 “I don’t believe Whitcomb is a scientist . . .”

-Defining “scientist” is off-topic, I believe, and too deep for this reply.
-The point I stress is that I have interviewed eyewitnesses, from around the world, for eight years, accumulating more data on this phenomenon of pterosaur sightings, perhaps, than anyone else, regardless of whether or not other investigators have the undisputed title of “scientist.”
-I have published an article in a journal of science and have copyrighted an earlier scientific paper on another subject.
+Defining “scientist” is off-topic, I believe, and too deep for this reply; but I will stress this point: I have interviewed eyewitnesses, from around the world, for eight years, accumulating more data on this phenomenon of pterosaur sightings, perhaps, than anyone else, regardless of whether or not other investigators have the undisputed title of “scientist.”
+I have published an article in a journal of science—a peer-reviewed journal—and have copyrighted an earlier scientific paper on another subject.
 I consider myself a scientist.

 What “invented monster” is “ape man” referring to?
 My overall conclusion, after more than eight years of research, is that there are a number of species of pterosaurs living in various parts of the world, with various differences in appearance.
 What do the important sightings have in common?
 Descriptions of the flying creatures (often called “pterodactyls”) suggest a modern pterosaur far more than they suggest any misidentification or hallucination or hoax.